Dig-in! (learn…)

 Templates are identical to dynamic pages, having both a view and an optional controller, but are run after the page controller and view.
 Templates may thus have both layout and logic.

-In a template you must specify where to merge the page content generated by the page controller and view, using the following command.
+In a template you must specify where to insert the page content generated by the page controller and view, using the following command.

 Templates may be defined in the following manner, the latter methods take precedence over any prior.